dataminer-site/dataminer-site.github.io/docs/archive/0.10/extensions/httpfs/s3api.md

 title: S3 API Support
 ---

 The `httpfs` extension supports reading/writing/globbing files on object storage servers using the S3 API.
 S3 offers a standard API to read and write to remote files (while regular http servers, predating S3, do not offer a common write API).
-DuckDB conforms to the S3 API, that is now common among industry storage providers.
+DataMiner conforms to the S3 API, that is now common among industry storage providers.

 ## Platforms